-Most organizations striving for equality for women refuse to recognize the right of unborn woman to be born.
+Most organizations striving for equality for women refuse to recognize the right of unborn woman to actually be born.

 Those who report spending the most time “connected” to social media sites are also the most likely to report feeling “lonely” and “disengaged” from others.

-Leadership is yet another arena of inconsistencies and absurdities.
+Leadership is another arena of inconsistencies and absurdities.
 A recent and rather hasty Amazon search for “leadership books” netted a whopping 185,460 results.
 Leadership seminars and conferences have become virtually ubiquitous and every high school student in America is required to take at least one leadership class in order to graduate.
 Leadership is the current buzzword and yet good leaders are getting tougher and tougher find.

 The sad state of leadership in our culture is most clearly seen in the political realm.
 Many of the “leaders” who are running for President tell lies on a fairly consistent basis.
 Few are above stooping to dirty tricks to win an election.
 One frontrunner will likely be indicted on federal charges and the other is being sued for fraud.
 Few of the officials who presently hold office are any better.
 Almost none of them have done what they promised to do; fewer still are humble enough to own up to their lack of accomplishment.

 The political realm is not the only arena where leadership is sadly lacking.
-Both male and female teachers are frequently dismissed from their positions for having sex with the students they were paid to lead.
+Both male and female teachers are frequently dismissed from their positions for having sex with the students they are paid to lead.
 Sports, movie, and music icons are eager to take the material blessings and notoriety that come with celebrity.
 However, few are prepared to use those blessings to benefit others or lead kids in a wholesome direction.
 Some of the vilest offenders of common decency have stated categorically that they “are not role models.”